Ad hoc prompts extend the system without schema changes

 The formal system didn't grow.
 A prompt absorbed the requirement.

-The stabilisation direction is: write ad hoc instructions first, notice when you're writing the same kind of instructions repeatedly, extract a skill.
-This is the prompt equivalent of "write the code three times, then extract a function."
-The instructions note is the prototype; the skill is the extraction.
-This trajectory — lowest-friction capture, then progressive refinement — applies to the skill layer just as it does to the document type ladder.
-And the extraction step itself is distillation: the ad hoc instructions carry discursive reasoning about what to do and why; the extracted skill keeps the procedure and factors out the justification.
+The maturation trajectory is: write ad hoc prompts first, notice when you're writing the same kind repeatedly, extract a skill.
+The prompt equivalent of "write the code three times, then extract a function."
+This is lowest-friction capture, then progressive refinement applied to the skill layer.
+The extraction step itself is distillation — the ad hoc prompt carries reasoning about what to do and why; the extracted skill keeps the procedure and drops the justification.

-The reason ad hoc instructions resist premature formalisation isn't just convenience — it's that prompts carry judgment that type signatures can't express.
+Prompts carry judgment that type signatures can't express.
 A prompt can say "focus on sections 3.1-3.3" or "the key tension is between X and Y." A type signature says source → report.
 The prompt carries the caller's judgment, not just the caller's data.
+This is why ad hoc prompts resist premature formalisation — not convenience, but expressiveness.

 This matters most for sub-agent handoff.
-An instructions note is a clean context boundary: the caller does the judgment-heavy work (gathering, selecting, deciding what matters) and writes it all down.
+An ad hoc prompt is a clean context boundary: the caller does the judgment-heavy work (gathering, selecting, deciding what matters) and writes it down.
 The sub-agent executes with clean context — no conversation history, no search, no decisions about what's relevant.
-This is the lexical scoping that sub-agents provide — the instructions note defines what's visible in the sub-agent's frame, and the sub-agent inherits nothing beyond what the caller explicitly passed.
-The instructions note is the interface, and it's richer than any type signature could be.
+The prompt defines what's visible in the sub-agent's lexically scoped frame, and the sub-agent inherits nothing beyond what the caller explicitly passed.

 Why this works: homoiconicity